(An Introduction for Beginners.)

 Like a TV, the monitor displays all of your visual information.

-Most motherboards have onboard sound, but many people consider (especially in the past) a separate sound card to produce better quality audio.
+Most motherboards have onboard sound, but many people believe (especially in the past) a separate sound card produces better quality audio.

 Nowadays, the onboard sound quality on motherboards is good enough for some, and those wishing to improve their audio experience are questioning the advantages of sound cards and their promise of producing clear noise-free audio.